IntersectMBO/plutus/doc/read-the-docs-site/adr/0005-inlining-saturated-functions.md

 We pattern match the _rhs_ with `LamAbs` or `TyAbs` (lambda abstraction for terms or types), and count the number of lambdas.
-Then, in the _body_, we check for term or type application (`Apply` or `TyInst`)of _v_.
+Then, in the _body_, we check for term or type application (`Apply` or `TyInst`) of _v_.

 If _v_ is fully applied in the body, i.e., if

 1. the number of type lambdas equals the number of type arguments applied, and
-2. the number of term lambdas equals the number of term arguments applied,
+2. the number of term lambdas equals the number of term arguments applied, and

-we inline _v_, i.e., replace its occurrence with _rhs_ in the _body_ (**if other call site inlining conditions are satisfied**.
-We currently inline too little, this will be improved later, see below).
+if other call site inlining conditions are satisfied, (we currently inline too little, this will be improved later, see below)

+we inline _v_, i.e., replace its occurrence with _rhs_ in the _body_.
-For the rest of the discussion here we focus on the fully applied condition only.
+For the rest of the discussion here we focus on the conditions 1 and 2 only.

 E.g., for